Marcel Vaid

-Marcel Vaid (born 1967) is a Swiss-German musician (guitar) and composer of music for film and theatre.
+Marcel Vaid (born 1967) is a Swiss-German musician and composer of music for film and theatre.

 Life and career

 Born in Erlangen, Germany, Marcel Vaid's father is of Punjabi origin from India.
 Besides his work as a composer and music producer, he composes music for fiction and documentary films.
 Marcel Vaid is together with his brother Ravi Vaid also the head of the electro-acoustic experimental collective Superterz.

-Marcel Vaid's most important goal is to develop an individual language, an individual and discreet soundscape for every film.
-In the foreground is the motto "less is more".
-To this day he produced music for over 90 feature films.
-An outstanding sound-aesthetical concern is the examination of acoustical instruments and their stereoscopic processing in the computer.